TimHanewich/Misc-Articles/Thoughts-on-AI-August-2024/readme.md

 ![img](https://i.imgur.com/d47WcIu.jpeg)
 AI has already changed my world.
 As of August 2024, I rely on a large language model, typically the latest Llama model, to inform at least one key decision, refine my communication, or enhance my knowledge on a daily basis.
 It has truly become my "copilot".

-At roughly 18 months since ChatGPT taking the world by storm, I wanted to document some thoughts on the evolution of this technology and the public's perception of it.
+At roughly 18 months since ChatGPT took the world by storm, I wanted to document some thoughts on the evolution of this technology and the public's perception of it.
 I'll share each thought below, section by section.

 ## Humans are Incredibly Adaptable
 I remember the first time I chatted with a large language model.
 I was stunned at how humanlike the responses were and how its knowledge seemed to be endless.
 This was the first time I witnessed well-formed, creative, compelling text coming from a machine.